The Colonial Pipeline Ransomware

 Colonial Pipeline notifies law enforcement and federal government authorities about the attack.

-Colonial Pipeline pays DarkSide a ransom of 75 bitcoin ($4.4 million).
+Colonial Pipeline pays DarkSide a ransom of 75 bitcoin ($4.4 million)..

 May 9, 2021

-President Joe Biden declared a state emergency.
+President Joe Biden declares a state emergency.

 May 12, 2021